Why Recycle

 • Reduced landfill contributions

-• Reduced energy for extraction and processing of raw materials
+• Reduced energy for extraction & processing of raw materials

 • Reduced pollution